Diseases

 • Current occurence/distribution

-GAP: Further evaluation and classification of environmental conditions that can influence the spatiotemporal distribution and dynamics of CCHF.
+Further evaluation and classification of environmental conditions that can influence the spatiotemporal distribution and dynamics of CCHF.

 • Epizootic/endemic- if epidemic frequency of outbreaks